Radioactive abscess scan looks for abscesses in the body using a radioactive material. An abscess occurs when pus collects due to an infection.

 - The health care provider wraps an elastic band around the upper arm to apply pressure to the area and make the vein swell with blood.

-- Next, the health care provider gently inserts a needle into the vein.
+- Next, the provider gently inserts a needle into the vein.
 The blood collects into an airtight vial or tube attached to the needle.

 - The elastic band is removed from your arm.

 - The puncture site is covered to stop any bleeding.